Red John: Jane's breakdown and Red John's proposal

-In season 4's finale "The Crimson Hat", after being fired from the CBI, Jane finds himself in a Las Vegas bar, where he meets an attractive woman named Lorelei (Emmanuelle Chriqui) who reveals herself as an associate of Red John.
+In the fourth season's finale "The Crimson Hat", after being fired from the CBI, Jane finds himself in a Las Vegas bar, where he meets an attractive woman named Lorelei (Emmanuelle Chriqui) who reveals herself as an associate of Red John.
 She brings forward Red John's proposal for friendship and a "change" in Jane's lifestyle to help him overcome his depression.
 Jane is shocked and tells Lorelei to get out.
 However, he later confides to Lisbon that his breakdown had been tailored to get Red John to believe Patrick was really giving up.
 Red John communicates through Lorelei that he will only meet Jane in person if he kills Lisbon and brings him her head as a "present".

 The CBI team executes a plot where they fake the murders of Lisbon and Rigsby at the hands of Jane, and the team goes into hiding.
 On hearing this over the news, Red John sends a message to Jane to meet him in Nevada.
 Darcy is investigating the apparent deaths of Lisbon and Rigsby.
 She discovers that the body found does not belong to Rigsby and gets arrest warrants issued against the entire team involved in the deception.

 Lorelei Martins

-In the season 5 episode "Red Sails in the Sunset", Lorelei Martins reappears in a women's prison, having been removed from CBI custody by the FBI.
+In the fifth season episode "Red Sails in the Sunset", Lorelei Martins reappears in a women's prison, having been removed from CBI custody by the FBI.
 She remains loyal to Red John and when Jane, with the aid of Bret Stiles (Malcolm McDowell), has her broken out of prison, she expresses shock and disappointment that her liberator is Jane, not Red John.
 Jane discovers Lorelei had a sister who was murdered some years prior.
 Lisbon faxes him a photo of the crime scene where the word "ROY" can be seen scrawled on the floor next to the sister's body – information that had been withheld from the public at the time of the murder.